PracticingDeveloper/practicingruby.com/_posts/2013-03-26-demeter-archaeology.md

 categories: articles
 author: David A. Black
 permalink: articles/demeter-archaeology
+summary: Explore the history of a classic design principle and how it relates to Ruby.
+  (w.
+David A. Black)
+issue_number: '6.7'
 ---

 *This article was contributed by [David A. Black](https://twitter.com/david_a_black), Lead Developer at Cyrus Innovation.
 David is a long-time Ruby developer, author, trainer,